Siemens-Healthineers/K2s/README.md

 [![ci](https://github.com/Siemens-Healthineers/K2s/actions/workflows/build-k2s-cli.yml/badge.svg)](https://github.com/Siemens-Healthineers/K2s/actions/workflows/build-k2s-cli.yml)
 [![ci](https://github.com/Siemens-Healthineers/K2s/actions/workflows/build-k2s-artifacts.yml/badge.svg)](https://github.com/Siemens-Healthineers/K2s/actions/workflows/build-k2s-artifacts.yml)

-This **K2s** solution is a Kubernetes (K8s) distribution which packages different components into one small and easy to use solution.
+**K2s** solution is a Kubernetes (K8s) distribution which packages different components into one small and easy to use solution.
 It has its focus on running mixed Windows & Linux workloads in Kubernetes and it's available on Windows hosts.

-## Why this **K2s** distribution ?
+## Why **K2s** distribution ?

 The problems that **K2s** solves are the following:
-1. It offers the possibility to build a K8s cluster by reusing the Windows host as a node.
-By this no extra Windows license is needed for a mixed Windows & Linux cluster
+1. It provides the option to construct a K8s cluster by reusing the Windows host as a node.
+This eliminates the need for an extra Windows license in the case of a mixed Windows & Linux cluster.
-2. Offline support for all of the use cases (no internet connection needed)
+2. Offline support is available for all use cases, eliminating the requirement for an internet connection.
-3. It offers an easy path for migrating bare metal Windows applications to K8s workloads
+3. It offers an easy path for migrating bare metal Windows applications to K8s workloads.
-4. Very low footprint by only having one virtual machine for the Linux workloads (Hyper-V or WSL)
+4. It maintains a low footprint by utilizing a single virtual machine for Linux workloads.
+(Hyper-V or WSL).
-5. It's build on 100% open source, no additional licenses needed
+5. It is built on 100% open source technology, requiring no additional licenses.

 The name **K2s** comes from the fact that we start with the default setting of 2 K8s nodes (Windows & Linux) and it relates to K8s with the intention to solve the problems mentioned above.